denoland/dotland/public/posts/deno-in-2020.md

 August 3, we released a new [deno.land/x](https://deno.land/x) registry that uses webhooks to integrate with GitHub.
-When a module is updated our system downloads and forever preserves the source code, so that we have can rely on immutable source code links.
+When a module is updated our system downloads and forever preserves the source code, so that we can rely on immutable source code links.

 Due to some non-public work happening to use the Deno infrastrucutre, we began